bnbuckler/federation/_plan/5_partner.md

 * Consider all Identity Providers for a particular credential type
 <br>

 External Identity Providers are assessed and certified by the approved TFPs.
-Agencies should refer to the Federal Government’s [ICAM website](https://www.idmanagement.gov/IDM/s/article_content_old?tag=a0Gt0000000Sfwe) for an up-to-date list of approved Identity Providers.
+Agencies should refer to the TFS Program’s approved [Identity Services Provider List](https://www.idmanagement.gov/IDM/s/article_content_old?tag=a0Gt0000000Sfwe) for an up-to-date list of approved Identity Providers.